Cheap Auto Insurance for Teens in 2025

 These three providers consistently rank among the top with the most affordable low-cost auto insurance for teens.
 Compare State Farm vs. Farmers, Geico, Progressive, and Allstate auto insurance for more quotes and to find the best car insurance for drivers under 25.

-Cost of Teen Auto Insurance by Age & Gender
+Cost of Teen Auto Insurance Based on Driver Demographics

-Cost of Teen Auto Insurance With a Driving Violation
+Cost of Teen Auto Insurance Based on Driving History

 Teen Auto Insurance Monthly Rates by Driving RecordInsurance Company | Clean Record | One Accident | One DUI | One Ticket |